MicrosoftDocs/defender-docs/defender-office-365/quarantine-policies.md

 |DefaultFullAccessWithNotificationPolicy⁴|Full access|Yes|
 |NotificationEnabledPolicy⁵|Full access|Yes|

 ¹ This permission isn't available in the Defender portal.
 Turning off the permission in PowerShell doesn't affect the availability of the :::image type="icon" source="media/m365-cc-sc-view-message-headers-icon.png" border="false"::: **View message header** action on quarantined messages.
-If the message is visible to a user in quarantine, the action is always available for the message.
+If the message is visible to a user in quarantine, **View message header** is always available for the message.

 ² The **Preview** permission is unrelated to the **Review message** action that's available in quarantine notifications.